sujitbiswas/Getting-and-Cleaning-Data/CodeBook.md

 `mean replaced with Mean & std replaced with StandardDev`

-Only Column having ".*Mean.*|.*StandardDev.*" as regular expression selects 86 features from the original data set.
+Only Column having ".\*Mean.\*|.\*StandardDev.\*" as regular expression selects 79 features from the original data set.
-Combined with subject identifiers `Subject` and activity labels `Activity`, this makes up the 86 variables of the processed raw data set.
+Combined with subject identifiers `subject` and activity labels `activity`, this makes up the 81 variables of the processed raw data set.

 The training and test subsets of the original dataset were combined to produce final raw dataset.